LLNL/sundials/doc/arkode/guide/source/Usage/User_callable.rst

 In the function descriptions below, we identify those that have any of the restrictions B-E above.
-Then in the introduction for each of the stepper-specific documentation sections (:numref:`ARKODE.Usage.ARKStep.UserCallable`, :numref:`ARKODE.Usage.ERKStep.UserCallable`, :numref:`ARKODE.Usage.MRIStep.UserCallable`, and :numref:`ARKODE.Usage.SPRKStep.UserCallable`) we clarify the categories of these functions that are supported.
+Then in the introduction for each of the stepper-specific documentation sections (:numref:`ARKODE.Usage.ARKStep.UserCallable`, :numref:`ARKODE.Usage.ERKStep.UserCallable`, :numref:`ARKODE.Usage.SplittingStep.UserCallable`, :numref:`ARKODE.Usage.MRIStep.UserCallable`, and :numref:`ARKODE.Usage.SPRKStep.UserCallable`) we clarify the categories of these functions that are supported.